This post may contain eBay affiliate links. Please read our disclosure policy.

 - 2008 Metal Universe Precious Metal Gems PMG Green Michael Jordan 10/10 #23 BGS 9 sold on 1/19/2021 for $120,100

-2020 has been a difficult year for most, but the release of The Last Dance documentary has helped to inflate Jordan’s card prices in recent months.
+2020 has been a challenging year for most, but The Last Dance documentary’s release has helped inflate Jordan’s card prices in recent months.
 Owners and investors are sure to be happy at any rate.

-Average one-day sales for Chicago Bulls items spiked a staggering 5,156% following the first episode, while all sellers and auction houses have noted that Jordan cards are currently flying off the shelves.
+Average one-day sales for Chicago Bulls items spiked a staggering 5,156% following the first episode.
+At the same time, all sellers and auction houses have noted that Jordan cards are currently flying off the shelves.

 In an interview with MarketWatch, the founder of Steiner Sports Memorabilia acknowledged that Jordan’s cards helped to bring the hobby out of regional markets, as everyone wanted his cards around the world.
 Brandon Steiner said;